Evabank

 Eva, Alabama · FDIC Cert #26799

-Evabank is an FDIC-insured bank (Certificate #26799) with $435M in total assets and $289M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Eva, Alabama, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.49%.
-BankHealthData assigns a composite Health Grade of C (51/100).
+This is the FDIC profile for Evabank, an FDIC-insured bank (Certificate #26799) with $435M in total assets and $289M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Eva, Alabama, the bank maintains a Tier 1 capital ratio of 28.39% (Well-Capitalized) and a nonperforming loan ratio of 1.49%.
+BankHealthData assigns a composite Health Grade of A (86/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Evabank (FDIC cert 26799) is a community bank — $435M in total assets, $289M in deposits, serving the Eva, Alabama area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 28.39% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 1.49% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 24.6% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.